mattdavis0351/mongodb-labs/exercises/00_importing-data-into-mongo.md

-# Importing datasets for MongoDB
+# Importing data into MongoDB

 ## 1. Navigate to the folder containing all datasets